daronphang/programming-resources/caching/design/invalidation.md

 #### ETag

 Last-Modified is subjected to clock skews and errors in time synchronization.
 ETag can be used to create a unique hash of the file instead.
+This provides optimistic concurrency control.

 ### Purposes